rpnguyen1/Lasso-fill-ps/README.md

 2. Optionally change the opacity, blend mode, or fill method

-## todo
+## limitations

-1. I wanted to get the undo to undo both the lasso fill and lasso selection but I couldn't get it to work properly.
+1. When undoing a lasso fill, the action does not undo both the lasso fill and lasso selection.

 2. I wanted to get the alt key to also turn into a color picker just like when you use a brush but I also could not get that to work.